tine-krueger/testcase_wp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Get it local
 After cloning this repo, please run a `npm install` do get all dependencies.
+After installation follow the `npm start` instructions below.

 ## Available Scripts